 When setting up your sales commission plan, you have to consider many inputs to define the right structure:

 Did you hire salespeople to make acquisitions, retention, or upsells?
 You always need to set and evaluate clear KPIs.
-E.g, your sales representatives’ goals are acquisitions.
-Firstly, you give them the revenue amount they’re supposed to bring.
+Let's say your sales representatives’ goals are acquisitions.
+First, you give them the revenue amount they’re supposed to bring.
 Secondly, you give them enough space to work on it.
 Don’t assign them excessive ad hoc tasks.
 If, for example, you want them to take care of current customers, too, and it takes up a big portion of their time, it should be rewarded.

 When the KPI is to close a deal, that logically stems from creating an opportunity first, you still can’t reward the sole opportunity creation if they didn’t close it in the end.